Do you know the difference between a Creative Director and a Project Manager?

 Let’s start with Creative Directors.

 Most of them have worked in an advertising agency and with many other creative professionals, so they usually also have a broad understanding of many other creative disciplines other than their own.
 Their expertise doesn’t stop at the creative world, however.
-To be a Creative Director, you have to have project management experience, strong leadership skills, and plenty of marketing and advertising expertise.
+To be a Creative Director, you must have project management experience, strong leadership skills, and plenty of marketing and advertising expertise.

 What is a Project Manager?